 We never do, or even could, believe every theory or proposition until it’s explicitly disproved.
 Nobody today says, “I believe in Thor because no one can disprove his existence.”
 Everyone immediately recognizes this as an illogical statement.
 Yet a statement in this form is equally illogical regardless which god—Thor or Jehovah—is being referenced.

+The consensus argument, by teaching that our default response should be to yield to the majority, reflects the rationale of the mob, not the mindset of the honest truth-seeker.
 In The Wisdom of Crowds author James Surowieki describes circumstances in which popular judgment is likely to be reliable, sometimes even more reliable than the opinion of a supposed authority.
 Surowieki specifically warns, however, against the degrading influence of groupthink.
 He also cautions that deference to the crowd must not be extended to topics where particularly deep expertise is required or to topics about which people are generally ill-informed.
-Unfortunately, the majority of people are so ill-informed on the topic of religion that it would be an unlikely happenstance if they formulated an opinion of any merit.
+Unfortunately, most people are so ill-informed on the topic of religion that it would be an unlikely happenstance if they formulated an opinion of any merit.

 Christians often memorize a collection of quotations from the Bible, their top forty hits, which are selected because they apply fruitfully to their lives and fit snugly into conversation.
 Yet believers rarely engage in their study of Scripture with any academic rigor.
 The suggestion that they could benefit from examining unorthodox perspectives would provoke an incredulous gape.

 The Pew Research Center conducted a survey in 2010 that revealed, to no one’s surprise, that atheists and agnostics know more about religion than do believers.
 Few Christians, for instance, know the five pillars of Islam or the four noble truths of Buddhism.